 Now that you have some key parts of the Decompression Phase running smoothly, it’s time to make sure there are Family Fun events planned and happening on a regular basis.

 The quality time, reading, and decluttering should also include “fun school” activities like board games, field trips (especially to the library or used book store), time in nature, art, and dance parties!
 You can even make a routine trip to the grocery store a scavenger hunt for the items you need.
 There is nothing wrong with a good movie and discussion either!

 Here is a Movie Discussion Guide I created you can download and use!

 5. Circle the wagons

 A little help from your friends is ALWAYS a good thing.
-As you move through the decompression phase, you are going to need friends.
+As you navigate decompressing before homeschooling you are going to need friends.
 The thing of it is, you likely left many of them back in the school parking lot when you turned in the withdrawal paperwork.
 Have no fear.

 There are local Homeschooling Groups, co-ops, and even Facebook Groups to help you circle those wagons around your children and your decision to homeschool.
 Use the slower pace of your Decompression phase to visit a few different park days, free co-op classes, etc., and find a good fit.